Alfresco/docs-alfresco/search-enterprise/latest/using/languages.md

 The Search Enterprise documentation provides Apache Lucene - Query Parser Syntax information specific to Alfresco that should be considered when using this query language.

 The search string syntax depends on the given query language and can differ significantly between AFTS and Lucene.
-However, there are some shared aspects that provide the same exact behavior in both languages.
+However, there are some shared aspects that provide the same exact behavior in both languages, particularly for Add LINK to Field Queries page.

 ## Lucene Query Language